kevinJ045/lulu/docs/docs.md

 ### `match!`
 > Generating Macro

-The `match!` macro let's you do a quick `switch` statement.
-But it also let's you check values in however condition you want.
+The `match!` macro lets you do a quick `switch` statement.
+But it also lets you check values in however condition you want.

 ```lua
 match! value, {